hndoss/hndoss.github.io/_posts/2020-10-01-hacktoberfest-2020.md

 paginate: true
 ---

-Hacktoberfest is a celebration that consist in contributing to open source projects on GitHub sponsored by [Digital Ocean](https://www.digitalocean.com/), [intel](https://www.intel.in) and [Dev](https://dev.to/).
+Hacktoberfest is a celebration sponsored by [Digital Ocean](https://www.digitalocean.com/), [intel](https://www.intel.in) and [Dev](https://dev.to/) that consist in contributing to open source projects on GitHub.
 Contributing is very beneficial because it helps you to develop your skills at the same time you help others, building your confidence as a developer, it gives you a nice resume and also the opportunity to meet new and talented people.
 If you want to know more details about Hacktoberfest 2020, you can check the [official site](https://hacktoberfest.digitalocean.com/details) for this event.

 To encourage participation, Digital Ocean is giving a prize to whose that are able to complete 4 Pull Requests applying [the rules of the event](https://hacktoberfest.digitalocean.com/#rules).
 The first 70,000 participants who successfully complete the challenge will be eligible to receive a prize.